openstreetmap/mod_tile/README.rst

 Packages
 --------

-If you don't want to comile the software yourself.
+If you don't want to compile the software yourself.
 Precompiled software packages for **Debian** and **Ubuntu** are being maintained by the `Debian GIS Team <https://wiki.debian.org/DebianGis>`__ in the respective `repository <https://salsa.debian.org/debian-gis-team/libapache2-mod-tile>`__.